 - Find out more on the Ahmed Iqbal Ullah Race Relations Resource Centre website

-The University of Manchester Library offers reference facilities at its Main, Joule and Precinct Libraries to North West region sixth forms, adult learners and their teachers, to help with A-level, AVCE, Access and Extended Project work.
+The University of Manchester Library offers reference facilities at its main site and Precinct Libraries to North West region sixth forms, adult learners and their teachers, to help with A-level, AVCE, Access and Extended Project work.